cole-sullivan/easyrice/README.md

 ## What is csOS?

 csOS is a minimal terminal-and-vim-based Linux environment that can be installed on any Arch-based Linux distribution.
-It was designed specifically for my machine and setup (a ThinkPad running Arch Linux), however, it should work on any machine running an Arch-based distribution.
+It was constructed specifically for my machine and setup (a ThinkPad running Arch Linux), however, it should work on any machine running an Arch-based distribution.